mannk26/Paysecure-API/README.md

 # PaySecure API

-A RESTful API built with Spring Boot for user management and salary tracking.
-Features secure JWT authentication, role-based access control (ADMIN and USER roles), and salary calculations with tax deductions.
-Built as a beginner-friendly project to showcase Java and Spring skills!
+A secure and scalable RESTful API built using Spring Boot and Spring Security.
+Implements JWT-based authentication, role-based access control (Admin/User), and salary management functionalities.
+Designed with clean architecture and modular service-repository layers, making it ideal for HR, payroll, or employee management systems.

 ## Features
 - **User Management**: Register, update, delete, and fetch users.